A Basic Guide to Programmatic Media Buying

 DMP stands for data management platform.
 It is like a data warehouse for consumer information and It takes this information and sorts it for media buyer.
 These DMP’s store cookie ID’s and create market segments based on first and 3rd party data.
 By using DMP’s you can extend your remarketing reach, build a cookie pool, find and target different audience segments and build an intelligent display campaign based on information you cannot find anywhere else.
 Having unobstructed access to different meticulous data points for different audiences make this a must have for any digital marketing firm.

 All three of these components, RTB, DSP’s, and DMP’s, combine to create a very useful system for marketers and essentially make programmatic media buying a possibility.
-Finding your target audience is a critical step in the marketing process and if you want your campaigns to be successful you should consider utilizing an agency who specializes in media buying and has experience finding the right audiences within these platforms.
+Finding your target audience is a critical step in the marketing process and if you want your campaigns to be successful you should consider utilizing an agency that specializes in media buying and has experience finding the right audiences within these platforms.